Louvre Abu Dhabi: A New Museum for the Arab World

 An impressive collection of worldly masterpieces

-With the primary goal of creating a universal environment for collaborate sharing through the creation of human connections via art, dating from prehistoric times until today, the Louvre Abu Dhabi has a tough act to follow behind its predecessor in Paris.
+With the primary goal of creating a universal environment for collaborative sharing through the creation of human connections via art, dating from prehistoric times until today, the Louvre Abu Dhabi has a tough act to follow behind its predecessor in Paris.

 However, some critics of the newly-opened institution argue it’s reaching far beyond their leader in France.
 With such a prestigious name, the Louvre Abu Dhabi is borrowing a rotating selection of artwork from a variety of French museums, including its namesake, valuing approximately $1 billion upon opening.